-The ALBERT JUNGERS POETRY PRIZE (AJPP) is an annual poetry award instituted in 2014 by Words Rhymes & Rhythm in honor of late Fr.
+The ALBERT JUNGERS POETRY PRIZE (AJPP) is an annual poetry prize instituted in 2014 by Words Rhymes & Rhythm in honor of the late American Priest, Poet, and teacher, Fr.
 Albert Jungers (1948 – 2013).